drteresavasquez/first-react-app/README.md

 # Random Useless Facts

 This is our first react project!
-We will be implement everything we have learned so far and other topic to see them in action.
+We will be implement everything we have learned so far and other topics to see them in action.

 ## API

 We will be using the [HTTP API for useless facts](https://uselessfacts.jsph.pl/).
-If you have never used an API, this will seem weird how the docs are writen.
+If you have never used an API, this will seem weird how the docs are written.

 The routes that you are given are preceeded by `https://uselessfacts.jsph.pl/` so for example: